elorie-bernard-lacroix/ESC190_CourseNotes/README.md

 */
 ```

+### Functions
+`return_type function_name(parameter variable_name)
+{
+  //code
+  return [value that matches return_type]
+}`
+Note: when using input parameters, teh function will make a copy of them (and therefore uses a local reference frame).
+If we want to change the original variable, we use its pointer as a parameter and reference the value through the pointer.

 ### Data Types
 | Type      | Format Specifier | Description |
 | ----------- | ----------- | --------- |